ysasaki/p5-envdir/README.md

 # NAME

-EnvDir - Load environment values from directory
+EnvDir - Modify environment variables according to files in a specified directory

 # SYNOPSIS

-    # load from ./env
+    # Load environment variables from ./env
     use EnvDir -autoload;

-    # specify a directory
+    # You can specify a directory.
     use EnvDir -autoload => '/path/to/dir';

-    # lexical change when using a guard object.
+    # envdir function returns a guard object.
     use EnvDir 'envdir';

     $ENV{PATH} = '/bin';